filedepot/filedepot/README.md

 Headers:

-- `Authorization`: The authorized one-time Access Token must be supplied in this field.
-Once used, the access token is invalidated.
-The token must be granted with the "DELETE" method otherwise the request would be rejected.
+- `Authorization`: The access key ID and access key secret must be supplied in this field by concatenating both the key ID and secret with a full stop. (e.g. If access key ID is 'ABC' and secret is '123', then the field should be set to 'ABC.123') Note that each access key is granted access to one single bucket.

 Parameters (URL):